igorseabra4/HipHopTool/HipHopTool/readme.txt

 HipHopTool.exe -extract EXAMPLE.HOP -mode single

 will extract the EXAMPLE.HOP file to a default folder and all assets to one folder.

+HipHopTool.exe -extract EXAMPLE.HOP -alphabetical

+will extract the EXAMPLE.HOP file to a folder called EXAMPLE_OUT and the Settings.ini will have assets sorted alphabetically by their names.
+You can also use -alpha, -a for the same effect.

 == Creating ==